Stratio/crossdata/README.md

 # Project description #

-Stratio META unifies batch and streaming queries in a single language.
+Stratio META brings batch and streaming queries into a single language.
 META provides a distributed fault-tolerant server architecture that has the unique ability to execute queries in Cassandra, Spark, and/or Stratio Streaming.
 From an architectural point of view, Stratio META is composed of:

    * meta-common : Definition of common classes used by other components.
    * meta-core : Grammar definition, statement parsing, validation, and execution.